 5. Guest Blogging for SEO: Tracking your Results

 Congratulations!
-Your guest post’s publish date has arrived, your article is posted, and you get to read your published work on a popular website.
+Your guest post’s publish date has arrived, your article is posted, and you get to read your published work on a popular blog.
 Take the time to enjoy this moment – your hard work has paid off.

 So what do you do now that your article is live?
 (What?!
 There’s more?!)